-For small and medium businesses (SMBs) a password manager may be the complete identity and access management (IAM) solution due to the flexibility to work with any application, website, or privileged assets like servers, databases and network appliances.
+For SMBs a password manager may be the complete identity and access management (IAM) solution due to the flexibility to work with any application, website, or privileged assets like servers, databases and network appliances.
 Additionally, SMBs may not have the money, time or expertise for full SSO integration.